ddovbii/colony-workshop/content/module4/11_page.md

 ---
-title: "Deploy and test your new blueprint"
+title: "Deploy your new blueprint"
 date: 2020-10-21T11:44:34+03:00
 weight: 11
 draft: false